BenGoudsmit/ACLF-JM/README.md

 # ACLF-JM

 Here, you can find example testing data for the ACLF-JM application (https://predictionmodels.shinyapps.io/aclf-jm/).
+Download the "ACLF-JM test data template.csv" file as a template (see above).

 You can use the column names and data properties as template for your own longitudinal data.